RustedBones/akka-http-metrics/README.md

 ```

 In this example, all responses with status >= 400 are considered as errors.

+Failure counter will be incremented when no response could be emitted by the server (connection failure, ...)

 For HTTP2 you must use the `bind` or `bindSync` on the `ServerBuilder`.
 The `Route` will be converted to
 a `HttpRequest => HttpResponse` handler function.
 In this case the connection metrics won't be available.